-Although volunteering with the Foundation for Education and Development (FED) for 3 months is very busy, a chance for R&R is always just around the corner.
-There are just too many sights in Southern Thailand’s Phang Nga region to pass up.
+Volunteering with the Foundation for Education and Development (FED) for 3 months is very busy, but there’s always time for some R&R – just too many sights in Southern Thailand’s Phang Nga region to pass up.

-As the apartment is in Bang Niang (a couple of hours north of Phuket), it’s a great location to visit the surrounding region and further afield.
+As the apartment is a couple of hours north of Phuket in Bang Niang, it’s a great location from which to visit the surrounding region.

-Apart from a few more food stalls, White Sands Beach is still as beautiful as ever and hasn’t changed much since when I wrote my Khao Lak – Southern Thailand post.
+Apart from a few more food stalls, White Sand Beach is still as beautiful as ever and hasn’t changed much since writing my Khao Lak – Southern Thailand post.

 Day trip to Koh Kho Khao Island

-Riding to Takua Pa, then caught the Long Tail boat across to the island (20B/person includes your bike), which takes about 10-15 minutes.
+First a ride to Takua Pa.
+Then catch the Long Tail boat across to the island (20B/person includes your bike), which takes about 10-15 minutes.

 Impressive is how the boat driver wheels or rides your bike onto a very narrow plank whilst it precariously rocks on the shore from swell movement, and safely onto his Long Tail.

-Always great to have locals show you around so Mark and Mya Lay from FED showed us the way, and stopped along several beaches for a good look around.
+Always great to have locals show you around so colleagues from FED show us the way, and stop along several beaches for a good look around.

-The island is unusually quiet and sadly, the famous restaurant on the lake was shut, so had to find somewhere else open for lunch.
+The island is unusually quiet and sadly, the famous restaurant on the lake is shut, so find somewhere an alternative open for lunch.

-Returned to the mainland and then more food at Bang Sak Beach, of course.
-Food is important here in Thailand!
+Returning to the mainland for then more food at Bang Sak Beach, of course.

 Bang Sak Beach

-This is a lovely spot to watch the sun recede into darkness whilst sipping on a delicious refreshment!
-See this spot before it explodes with tourism.
+A lovely spot to watch the sun recede into darkness, whilst sipping on a delicious refreshment – visit this spot before it explodes with tourism.

 Water Park 360°

-About 2 hours on a scooter south of Khao Lak, this water park is busy with locals – our tribe of 5 included the only Farangs (foreigners) at the park!
+About 2 hours on a scooter south of Khao Lak, the 360° Water Park is busy with locals – our tribe of 5 includes the only Farangs (foreigners) at the park!

-Swimming in the park will set you back 100B, but you can be a spectator for free.
+Swimming in the park sets you back 100B.
+You can be a spectator for free.
 As it’s pretty hot, I braved a soak.
 A couple of restaurants serving over-priced food and drinks are also on site.

-If you want to break the journey up due to a sore butt from the scooter ride, stop off at one of the many waterfalls along the highway, which charge 200B entry, this time of year – steep!
+If you want to break the journey up due to a sore butt from the scooter ride, stop off at one of the many waterfalls along the highway, which charge 200B entry this time of year.

-A collective decision was made to escape the madness of Songkran in Bang Niang with Koh Phayam Island as the preferred destination for several days.
+A collective decision is made to escape the madness of Songkran in Bang Niang for several days with Koh Phayam Island as the preferred destination.